HOA Resolution vs. Amendment

 Act as a Liaison

 The HOA Manager is a liaison between the Board and the community, ensuring the Board stays informed of resident concerns.
 They are available to assist residents on behalf of the Board.
-Since most HOA Managers are driving their communities and working on numerous tasks, they may not always be available by phone or email.
+Since most HOA Managers drive their communities and work on numerous tasks, they may not always be available by phone or email.
 However, diligent HOA management companies generally expect that their Managers respond to homeowner inquiries within one business day for phone calls and two business days for emails.
-While the Manager is a valuable resource for the Association and Board, they are not available or on-call 24/7.
+While the Manager is a valuable resource for the Association and Board, they are unavailable or on-call 24/7.

 Communicate Efficiently